krshrimali/blog/content/posts/pytorch-cpp-xeus-cling-opencv-8.md

 To solve, we can simply change the member from `size` to `Size`.
 One important point to consider is, that since this works on the top of Jupyter Interface, so whenever you re-run a cell, the variable names need to be changed as it will return an error of re-defining the variables which have already been defined.

-For testing, I have implemented Transfer Learning example that we discussed in the <a href="https://krshrimali.github.io/Applying-Transfer-Learning-Dogs-Cats/">previous blog</a>.
+For testing, I have implemented Transfer Learning example that we discussed in the [previous blog](https://krshrimali.github.io/posts/2019/08/applying-transfer-learning-on-dogs-vs-cats-dataset-resnet18-using-pytorch-c-api/).
 This comes handy as I don't need to load the dataset again and again.

 ![](https://raw.githubusercontent.com/krshrimali/blog/main/assets/blogs/Training-Image.png)